TF20083540/react-Assignment1-2023/README.md

 ### Features.
 + react-query enabled on all current pages.
 + PersonIcon used on Actor Cards.
++ Film Rel icon now used on Movie Cards.
++ TV icon used on TV Show Cards.
 + Both movies and tv show details page display actor cards, showing the cast of the production.
 + Added Watch Later list to movies in the popular and all time pages.
 + Multiple end points to view popular and all time pages.